|

 Congress approved Charles Thomson's eagle design the same day he submitted it June 20, 1782.
 There was no "great debate amongst the Founding Fathers" about which bird would be the national one as suggested by The History Channel program "Secrets of the Dollar Bill."

 The eagle's tail feathers do not symbolize the Supreme Court, which did not exist when the Great Seal was adopted in 1782.
 The number of feathers in the tail and wings are not specified in the official 1782 description of the Great Seal.
 Neither are the number of olives or leaves.
-These details are determined by artists and engravers.
-They have no intended symbolic significance.
+These details are determined by artists or engravers and originally had no intended symbolic significance.

 |